Skip to content

 Interpretation registration

 When your organization commits to an interpretation, we register it with timestamps, source disclosure references, confidence bands, and ambiguity notes.
-Once registered, interpretations are immutable.
+If the reading changes later, the earlier record stays reviewable.

 Five steps to proof on your own disclosure items.